 lubricants and moisturizers… what’s the difference?

 Here’s something we don’t talk about nearly enough: Vaginal dryness.
-And we should, because vaginal dryness can cause all kinds of issues, like discomfort or pain while urinating or during sex and increased risk for infections (or more of them—if you’re prone to UTIs).
+And we should, because vaginal dryness can cause all kinds of issues, like discomfort or pain while urinating or during sex and increased risk for infections (or more of them—if you’re prone to urinary tract infections).
 There are many reasons why women experience vaginal dryness, and menopause is one of them, if not the main one.
 In fact, it’s one of the most common symptoms of menopause, and also one of the least treated.
 Why?
 Probably because we don’t talk about it enough, not even with our doctors.

 83% of women experience dryness... ...yet only 7% treat it.